overmindtech/aws-source/README.md

 ## Required Permissions

-This source requies the following IAM Policy
+This source requires the following IAM Policy

 ```json
 {